yoanndelattre/Windows-Deployer-KVM-App/README.md

 ### Host Server Administration

-The initialization create an instance of type GP1-S ([See the price per hour](https://www.scaleway.com/en/pricing/#virtual-instances)) with 8 cores CPU, 32 GB of ram and a storage volume of 300 Go.
+The initialization create an instance of type GP1-S ([See the price per hour](https://www.scaleway.com/en/pricing/#virtual-instances)) with 8 core CPU, 32 GB of ram and a storage volume of 300 Go.

 When the instance is ready the initialization [script](https://github.com/yoanndelattre/Windows-Deployer-KVM-Scripts/blob/master/scripts-install/initial_setup.sh) is launched via Cloud-Init.
 The installlation takes an average of 4 minutes.